 Everything You Ever Wanted to Know about Normandy Farms Speaker: Jerry Strange This presentation chronicles the life of Richard H. Grant Sr. and the 700 acre estate called Normandy Farms he built in the 1920's in Washington Township.
 Grant was quite a salesman whose career started in 1904 as a clerk with NCR and ended in 1955 as Chairman of the Board of Reynold's & Reynold's.
 The estate has long since been divided up, but the mansion on West Alex Bell Road is now home to Normandy United Methodist Church.
-Railway: The Forgotten Road Speaker: Ed Ross This Chat and artifact display focuses on the early railroad built through Centerville and its importance to the community and region.
-This presentation brings a forgotten roadway, that few remember, back to life.
-Amazing Ohio Women Who Influenced our Lives and Changed our World Speaker: Hylda Strange From suffragettes to social reformers, this Chat will investigate women who were mothers, daughters, sisters, and wives.
-Discover how they paved the way for the women of today.
+Amazing Ohio Women Who Influenced Our Lives and Changed our World Speaker: Hylda Strange From suffragettes to social reformers, this Chat will investigate women who were mothers, daughters, sisters and wives and explore how they paved the way for the women of today.
+Medicinal Plants and Folk Remedies Speaker: Melissa Wagner This presentation discusses the changes in medical care from Ohio's early years to the end of the 19th century.
+Plants used by Indigenous Peoples to aid health, common American folk remedies, the practice of Thomsonian holistic treatments, and the allure of traveling medicine shows will be discussed.
+Dr. John Hole, our first local physician, will be introduced.
 Col. Charles Young: From Slavery to West Point & Beyond" Speaker: Hylda Strange Col. Charles Young was an African-American born in slavery in Kentucky and raised in Ripley, Ohio.
 He was the third African-American to graduate from West Point and became the highest ranking black officer in the US military.
-Charles became an attaché to Haiti and Liberia after his military career and he taught at Wilberforce where his home is now a National Historic site.
+Charles became an attaché to Haiti and Liberia after his military career and he taught at Wilberforce where his home is a National Historic site.
 3 Heroes of the Ohio Underground Railroad Speaker: Hylda Strange Ohio heroes include Harriot Beecher Stowe, Rev. John Rankin, and John Parker.
 John Parker was a freed slave who established his own foundry in Ripley and held patents on farm machinery.
 This Chat will give new insight into the Underground Railroad and some of the people involved.

-WWI: A Sense of Local Sacrifice Speaker: Joellen Ulliman World War I was particularly brutal.
+WWI: A Sense of Local Sacrifice

+Speaker: Joellen Ulliman

+World War I was particularly brutal.
 Some of our Washington Township boys played an important part in this "war to end all wars."
 From the gentle, rolling farms in the Centerville area to the rugged, cruel fighting grounds in Europe, these brave men were willing to sacrifice for world peace.
 It was an experience that changed their lives forever.

-Crosley's: Two Brothers from Cincinnati Speaker: Hylda Strange This Chat will explore the story of two brothers whose empire included everything from the Crosley car, radios, broadcasting via WLW & Voice of American, WWII detonator, household appliances manufacturing, and the Cincinnati Red's ball team.
-John Hole: The Revolutionary Pioneer Doctor of Montgomery County Speaker: Joellen Ulliman Experience the incredible story of Washington Township's first settler and Montgomery County's first medical doctor.
-After serving in the American
+Journey Back in Time, Historic Places

+Speaker: Ed Ross

+The 1700's were a time of exploration and the beginning of development in the area we call Centerville-Washington Town-